marko-js/marko/docs/faq.md

 ## Which component functions are invoked at what time - what's the order of invocation?

-As a widget developer you implement any of the following special functions:
+As a widget developer you can choose to implement any of the following special functions:

 - Rendering/Rerendering functions (all optional, called in the order shown):
     1. `getInitialProps(input)`